omicscodeathon/tgr5t2d/README.md

 ## Discussion
 **The bioactivity classes are spanning similar chemical spaces as evident by the scatter plot of MW vs LogP.
 **Only LogP showed no difference between the actives and inactives among the four Lipinski's descriptors (MW, LogP, NumHDonors, and NumHAcceptors); the other three descriptors (MW, NumHDonors, and NumHAcceptors) all show statistically significant differences between the actives and inactives.
-**The lead compounds show lower binding to TGR5 compared to the co-crystallized ligand **Overall, the lead compounds were quite stable within the binding pocket of TGR5 as revelaed by the low RMSD values they displayed.
+**The lead compounds show better binding to TGR5 compared to the co-crystallized ligand as displayed by the docking scores **Overall, the lead compounds were quite stable within the binding pocket of TGR5 as revelaed by the low RMSD values they displayed.